 First, keep current with the reading.
 Not only will that maximize your homework grades, but it will allow you to make the most of lecture.

-Fifth, come see me during my office hours.
+Fourth, come see me during my office hours.
 This is another opportunity to get clarification and help on material about which you are unclear.
 But don’t wait until the last minute, by then it is usually too late.
 The TA for the course is Sean Larkin and he will answer questions related to homework and quizz assignments.